lanl/NEONiso/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a the a resubmission of a new package.
-* The following changes have been made to address notes arising during CRAN auto-checks that did not arise in above test environments:
-  * An invalid URL from inst/doc/example_workflow.html has been corrected.
-  * An invalid URI from inst/CITATION has been corrected.
-  * Two examples were taking more than >10 seconds.
-The code bottleneck here is data I/O from the data read functions in rhdf5 and neonUtilities, and therefore I cannot meaningfully reduce the runtime of this function.
-Therefore I have wrapped these examples with \dontrun{...}
-  * The auto-checks indicate that there are misspelled words in DESCRIPTION, but the words flagged are all correct.
+* Auto-check will issue a warning about misspelled words in DESCRIPTION, but the words flagged are all correct.
+* The following changes have been made to address issues raised by Gregor Seyer during review:
+  * Removed a space in doi specification in DESCRIPTION to make clickable.
+  * Added \value to requested .Rd files.